Audio: Mono 7" Singles & EPs: 1969 - Lay, Lady, Lay

 CBS 4434 (France) - third release (Série Gemini), version without "languette", front scan by Hans Seegers

-CBS 4434 (France) - third release (Série Gemini), version without "languette", back scan by Hans Seegers with cut-away
+CBS 4434 (France) - third release (Série Gemini), version without "languette", rear scan by Hans Seegers with cut-away

 CBS 4434 (France) - third release (Série Gemini), A-side scan by Hans Seegers (injection labels)